Cleaning up after your pets not only keeps your community clean, it can also prevent or decrease health problems affecting your pets or your family.

 - It keeps the dog community healthier.
 Remember, this dog community includes your dog.

 - It keeps your dog and others from spreading germs.
-Dangerous microbes like Salmonella, Parvovirus and Coronavirus thrive on feces.
+Dangerous microbes like Salmonella and Parvovirus thrive on feces.
 Many owners allow their dogs to sniff other dog's feces, but it is not a good idea since so many diseases are transmitted by feces.

 Picking up after your pet, whether in your own back yard or as you walk down a city street or park, is not only the responsible thing to do, it can also prevent the occurrence of many problems.
 And it is so simple.